- Major Studies

 Mobile devices surveyed include smartphones, tablets, smartwatches, smart glasses, and mobile data collection scanners.

 Mobile applications surveyed include time/attendance, expense reporting, sales/CRM, inventory/order management, purchasing, service, workflow/approvals, geolocation, and customer-facing apps.

 Internet of things functionality surveyed includes manufacturing/warehouse, asset management, smart products, environmental monitoring, energy management, service/field service, transportation/logistics, aerospace/defense, healthcare, and agriculture.

 Robotic process automation functionality surveyed includes accounting/finance, operations, IT support, human resources, customer service, procurement, and sales.

 IT security technologies surveyed include incident detection, firewalls, identity and access management, anti-malware, mobile device management, spam filtering, vulnerability scanners, and virtual private network (VPN).

-This year, for only the second time, we decided to look not just at technologies in major use today but also ask our respondents about technologies that are a little more on the horizon or in the early adopter stage.
+This year, for the third time, we decided to look not just at technologies in major use today but also ask our respondents about technologies that are a little more on the horizon or in the early adopter stage.
 We wanted to find out which of these newer technologies are really catching the eye of decision-makers and which are either too far out in terms of practical application or are simply in the news because of vendor or media hype.